karshh/logs-backend/README.md

 ```bash
 pytest
 ```
+Note: Although I clear the test log collection before running each test that interacts with it, as a precaution clear or drop your log collection before running pytest.

-to run the app, run:
+To run the app, run:
 ```bash
 python app.py
 ```